nodesource/nsolid-buildpack-cf-v3/README.md

 You can select which of N|Solid Runtime to use, by setting the `engines` property in your `package.json` to the Node.js version corresponding to the N|Solid Runtime version.
-This would either be a `4.x` or `6.x` styled semver values - and those are good values to use, as they will select the most recent available version of N|Solid Runtime for that Node.js release line.
+This would either be a `6.x` or `8.x` styled semver values - and those are good values to use, as they will select the most recent available version of N|Solid Runtime for that Node.js release line.

-For example, the following `engines` property selects the N|Solid Runtime corresponding to Node.js 4.x LTS:
+For example, the following `engines` property selects the N|Solid Runtime corresponding to Node.js 8.x (Carbon) LTS:

     "engines" : {
-      "node" : "4.x"
+      "node" : "8.x"
     }

-By default, the N|Solid Runtime corresponding to Node.js 6.x LTS will be used.
+By default, the N|Solid Runtime corresponding to Node.js 6.x (Boron) LTS will be used.